 The Company has robust governance in place to ensure appropriateness of the IFRS 9 framework and resultant Expected Credit Loss ("ECL") estimates at all times.
-Specifically, all aspects of the IFRS 9 framework are overseen by an executive IFRS 9 Forum ("the forum").
-The forum is chaired by the Parent Company's Chief Risk Officer with participation from Chief Financial Officer, Chief Credit Officer and heads of business divisions as members.
-The Company, through the forum, reviews the appropriateness of inputs and methodology for ECL on an ongoing basis.
+Specifically, all aspects of the IFRS 9 framework are overseen by the Group ERC and the IFRS 9 Forum ("the Forum").
+The Forum is chaired by the Head of Enterprise Risk Management with participation from business, finance, credit and risk management departments.
+The Company, through the Forum, reviews the appropriateness of inputs and methodology for ECL on an ongoing basis.